As a video content marketer, you simply can’t afford to ignore Short videos.

 Step 3: Edit the video to extract the short segments from the long piece

-Once you have the short segments identified, it’s time to edit your long-form video.
+Once you have the short segments identified, it’s time to edit the entire video.

 There are two parts to this editing.